-ABC awards accredits this Diploma in Therapeutic Counselling course.
+ABC awards accredits this Level 4 Diploma in Therapeutic Counselling.
 ABC Awards is government approved counselling training awarding body.
-The ABC Awards Diploma in Therapeutic Counselling is a two-year part-time course.
+This course will run over one calendar year.

-This course combines tutor tuition, peer group learning, experiential group personal development, counselling skills enhancement, counselling theory development along with a trainee-counselling placement throughout year 2.
+This course combines tutor tuition, peer group learning, experiential group personal development, counselling skills enhancement, counselling theory development along with a trainee-counselling placement.